James A. Garfield Monument (Philadelphia)

 The James A. Garfield Monument is a monument honoring the 20th president of the United States in Philadelphia, Pennsylvania, United States.
 Sculptor Augustus Saint-Gaudens and architect Stanford White collaborated on the memorial, which was completed in 1896.
 It is located in Fairmount Park, along Kelly Drive, near the Girard Avenue Bridge.

 History

-President Garfield was shot by an assassin in Washington, D.C., on July 2, 1881, and died of his wounds at the White House on September 19.
+President Garfield was shot by an assassin in Washington, D.C., on July 2, 1881, and died of his wounds at a beach house in NJ on September 19.
 Later that year, the Fairmount Park Art Association (which became the Association for Public Art) initiated a fundraising campaign to erect a monument to him in Philadelphia.
 This was the second monument to be commissioned by the Association, which selected Augustus Saint-Gaudens in 1889 to design and create the work.

 Cast in 1895, the monument was formally dedicated on May 30, 1896 by Mayor Charles F. Warwick.
 The dedication ceremony included a grand river fete with parades and a flotilla along the Schuylkill River.

 The monument is one of many sculptures included in the Association for Public Art's Museum Without Walls: AUDIO interpretive audio program for Philadelphia's outdoor sculpture.